-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
+carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring generally was found to be of suspended timber design.
+Flooring is of suspended timber construction.
+There are fitted coverings throughout.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of mixed design comprising timber sections which are paint finished/varnished.
-The kitchen provides an adequate amount of wall and floor mounted units with worktop surfaces.
+Internal pass doors, skirtings etc., are of timber.
+The kitchen contains a range of wall and base mounted storage units with worktop surfaces.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-It would appear original fireplaces have been blocked up in the past.
+The original fireplace has sealed.

 Internal decorations Visually inspected.
-Internal decorations are based on paint and paper finishes.
+Most internal surfaces are painted.